FAIR-IMPACT/fuji/README.md

 # F-UJI (FAIRsFAIR Research Data Object Assessment Service)

+This repository contains the extension of F-UJI for FAIR4RS metrics, carried out for milestone M5.6, which comes from Task 5.2 (FAIR metrics for research software) on "Practical tests for automated FAIR software assessment in a disciplinary context" and is part of Work Package 5 on "Metrics, Certification and Guidelines" within the FAIR-IMPACT project.
+The base repository is also available on [GitHub](https://github.com/pangaea-data-publisher/fuji).
+Any contributions should be made to their repository.
+The milestone report describing this development will be published shortly and a link will be provided here.

+---

 Developers: [Robert Huber](mailto:rhuber@marum.de), [Anusuriya Devaraju](mailto:anusuriya.devaraju@googlemail.com)

 Thanks to [Heinz-Alexander Fuetterer](https://github.com/afuetterer) for his contributions and his help in cleaning up the code.